inventory management

 • Batch manufacturing — track what you’ve made, what it cost, and what went into each batch

 The biggest objection is usually cost.
 Craftybase starts at $24/month, with a free 14-day trial.
-For most makers, the time savings alone pay for that — if you’re spending 3–4 hours a month on spreadsheet maintenance, you’re paying more than $24/month already (just in your own time, which is worth something).
+For most makers, the time savings alone pay for that — if you’re spending 3–4 hours a month on spreadsheet maintenance, you’re paying more than $24/month already in your own time.

 Pros: